Next: Options for Scanner Speed and Size, Previous: Options Affecting Scanner Behavior, Up: Scanner Options

 See Bison Bridge.

-are being used.
+%option bison-locations’GNU bison %locations are being used.

-This means yylex
+This means yylex will be passed

-an additional parameter, yylloc
+an additional parameter, yylloc.
+This option

-implies %option bison-bridge
+implies %option bison-bridge.

 See Bison Bridge.

-%option noline
+%option noline’flex

 not to generate